 - Cohort (enrolled in IB courses, not registering for IB assessments)

 Some schools choose to designate the IB programme as a “gifted” programme that requires selection through an application process.
-In other cases, the programme is open to any student.
-At the GPCHS, the IB programme is a programme of rigour that is open to any motivated student who is characterized as being “intellectually curious”.
+In other cases, the program is open to any student.
+At the GPCHS, the IB programme is a program of rigour that is open to any motivated student who is characterized as being “intellectually curious”.
 They tend to demonstrate many of the following qualities: principled, inquiring, open-minded, reflective, caring, knowledgeable, thinkers, communicators, and balanced and resilient in the face of challenges.

 We aim to inspire a quest for learning throughout life that is marked by enthusiasm and empathy.
 The IB aspires to help schools develop well-rounded students with a character who respond to challenges with optimism and an open mind, are confident in their own identities, make ethical decisions, join with others in celebrating our common humanity and are prepared to apply what they learn in real-world, complex and unpredictable situations.
 (The IB Diploma Programme: Education for a better world).